I had the chance to root around 100 pomegranate cuttings using two different techniques this year.

-When pre-rooting cuttings, I usually transplant them when they have a few good roots, perhaps half an inch long.
+Be extremely careful with the new cuttings, as their new roots will be very fragile and prone to breakage.
+When pre-rooting, I usually transplant them when they have a few good roots, perhaps half an inch long.
 After confirming roots have formed a bit, I pot them up into a cup or 1 gallon planter with a really good and fast draining mix.
-Be extremely careful with the new cuttings, as their new roots will be very fragile and prone to breakage.

-I’ve used both of these methods with lots of success.
-I did have slightly more success when pre-rooting the cuttings, but please take this with a grain of salt as my conditions may be very different from yours.
-You may also want to try these propagation techniques for rooting other species, such as figs (Ficus carica).
+I've used both of these methods with lots of success.
+I had slightly more success while pre-rooting, but please take this with a grain of salt as my conditions may be very different from yours.
+You may also want to try these techniques for rooting other species, such as figs (Ficus carica).

 I have seen others mention that they have also had success burying the cutting horizontally, with one side of the bud below 'ground' and one above - I have not tried this yet but might cover it in a future post.
 It's great to experiment and see what works.

 I also want to note that there are many, many other methods of propagation, and each has a unique set of pros and cons, and a place where that specific technique really shines.
-There’s really not a ‘wrong’ or ‘right’ way to do it, as long as the method consistently results in more plants!
-I have killed a lot of plants to learn how not to grow them and propagate them, there is really no substitute for experience in my opinion.
+There's really not a 'wrong' or 'right' way to do it, as long as the method consistently results in more plants!
+The methods I explored above are but a few of the many ways, and I'm sure my methods could be refined much further for better success rates with some more research and trail and error.
+I have killed a lot of plants to learn how not to grow and propagate them, there is really no substitute for experience in my opinion!

 Either way you go - rooting pomegranate cuttings (or almost any other species, for that matter) relies on the "Goldilocks" combination of air and moisture in the rooting medium.
 Starting with good, disease-free cuttings from healthy trees is also critical for success.